jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 When in 'initializing' state, an instance will never be stopped by CloneSquad.
 As a typical use-case, this event can by leveraged to ensure that an instance is assumed 'ready' only if it has completed its boot sequence.
 By using this event, you can avoid CloneSquad shutdowning down prematurely an instance with a very long boot time.

 By default, CloneSquad waits up to one hour (see [`ssm.feature.events.ec2.instance_ready_for_operation.max_initializing_time`](CONFIGURATION_REFERENCE.md#ssmfeatureeventsec2instance_ready_for_operationmax_initializing_time)) to receive a zero return code.
-After this delay, the instance is set to 'unuseable' state and will be forcibly shutdown after a delay.
+After this delay, the instance is set to 'unuseable' state and will be forcibly shutdown after 15 mins.

+> Note: When an instance enters the 'unuseable' state, a User Notification of type `new_instances_marked_as_unuseable` is sent: User may log and react to this event to detect instances needing servicing.